Ramadan In Morocco: All you need to Know

 What Are Some Facts about Ramadan?

-- It is the 9th month of the Islamic calendar, an annual religious observance.
-It is the sacred month when the Quran is revealed.
-Fasting is a religious obligation for both men and women from puberty.
+1. During the 9th month of the Islamic calendar, Muslims observe a religious fast in honor of the month when the Quran is revealed.
+Fasting is mandatory for both men and women who have reached puberty.

-- The fasting runs from before sunrise to sunset.
+5. The fasting runs from before sunrise to sunset.
 Before starting to fast each day, Muslims get up early in the morning before dawn.
-They eat a meal together and stop eating before calling “Athan” for the morning prayer called” Fajr.”
-During the day of fasting, they refrain from drinking, eating, smoking and having intimate relations with their spouse.
+They eat together and stop eating before calling “Athan” for the morning prayer called” Fajr.”
+During the day of fasting, they refrain from drinking, eating, smoking, and having intimate relations with their spouse.

-- Family members and friends get together to break their fast after sunset each day.
-After the last prayer (Tarawih Prayer), Muslims spend the night praying, reading the Holy Quran and asking for forgiveness.
-Some Moroccan stay up all night getting together—they visit each other to create an enjoyable and friendly atmosphere.
+6. Family members and friends get together to break their fast after sunset each day.
+After the last prayer (Tarawih Prayer), Muslims spend the night praying, reading the Holy Quran, and asking for forgiveness.
+Some Moroccans stay up all night getting together—they visit each other to create an enjoyable and friendly atmosphere.

-- Kindness and charity are essential throughout the year.
-Moroccans are very giving people.
-Muslims get more rewards from Allah when helping support the poor during Ramadan.
+7. Kindness and charity are essential year-round.
+Moroccans are generous people.
+Muslims receive more blessings from Allah when supporting the poor during Ramadan.

-- People who are not allowed to fast are Pregnant and menstruating women, breastfeeding women, people who travel for more than two hours, sick people, such as people who have diabetes..etc
+8. People who are not allowed to fast are Pregnant and menstruating women, breastfeeding women, people who travel for more than two hours, sick people, such as people who have diabetes..etc.

 Unforgettable Experience While Visiting Morocco During Ramadan